aiidateam/aiida-tutorials/docs/pages/2020_BIGMAP/sections/basics.rst

        ...: builder.y = Int(3)
        ...: builder.z = Int(5)

 Once the ``WorkChain`` input has been set up, we submit it to the daemon using the ``submit`` function from the AiiDA engine.
-Since the workflow completes very quickly, we'll immediately execute ``verdi process list -a`` from within the IPython shell so we can catch it in progress:
+Since the workflow completes very quickly, we'll immediately execute ``verdi process list --all`` from within the IPython shell so we can catch it in progress:

 .. code-block:: ipython

     In [3]: from aiida.engine import submit
        ...: submit(builder)
-       ...: !verdi process list -a
+       ...: !verdi process list --all

 Depending on which step the workflow is running, you should get something like the following: